gbuompastore/flight-analysis/README.md

 - **Degree Distribution**: Calculating the degree of nodes and visualizing the degree distribution.
 - **Connected Components**: Identifying components and determining the existence of a giant component.
 - **Centrality Measures**: Computing degree centrality, betweenness, and PageRank to find the most influential airports.
-- **Community Detection**: Partitioning the network into communities to uncover structural patterns.
+- **Community Detection**: Partitioning the network into communities to uncover structural patterns.V
 - **Assortativity**: Analyzing degree assortativity to assess correlations between node degrees.
 - **Visualization**: Graphically representing the network to highlight key nodes and connections.